magmo/apps/packages/wallet/src/redux/protocols/concluding/readme.md

 ## Currently Out of Scope

+- Concluding a ledger channel that is between two players.
+(We could probably generalize the negotiate-funding-strategy protocol for re-use here)
 - Getting user approval.
 This should be revisited when we think about approval system wide.
 - Concluding out of turn.
-Currently we only allow a user to initate a conclude on their turn.
+Currently we only allow a user to initiate a conclude on their turn.

 ## State Machine